Brian Glanville: Early life

+Career

-The son of an Irish Jewish dentist, Glanville was educated at Charterhouse School, where he played football to a high standard.
-He has had a lengthy career, beginning with ghost-writing Cliff Bastin Remembers, the autobiography of his hero, at 19.
+After leaving school, Glanville worked for a time as an articled clerk in a London law firm, before he started writing football articles and books.
+He had a lengthy career as a writer, beginning with writing articles for a magazine called Sport, and ghost-writing Cliff Bastin Remembers, the autobiography of the Arsenal winger, at 19.
 A noted critique of the British style of sportswriting in Encounter magazine in the late 1950s lamented the lack of depth compared with the American style of Red Smith, Damon Runyon or A. J. Liebling.
-As a journalist he spent nearly 30 years as a football correspondent for The Sunday Times, to which he is still a contributor, and has contributed to World Soccer magazine for over 50 years in print and online; he currently contributes a weekly column to the website covering a range of issues.
+As a journalist he spent over 30 years as a football correspondent for The Sunday Times (1958–1992), and later returned to contribute pieces to the paper until as late as 2020.
+He also contributed to World Soccer magazine for over 50 years in print and online, and authored a weekly column for the website covering a range of issues.

+He spent a significant part of his early career based in Italy and was seen as one of the leading authorities on Italian football as a result.
+Whilst based in both Florence and Rome, he wrote regularly for the Italian daily Corriere dello Sport (he was hired as their English correspondent in 1949), as well as occasional pieces for La Stampa and Corriere della Sera.

 In the 1960s and 1970s, Glanville was a member of the jury which awards the yearly Ballon d'Or France Football (or European Footballer of the Year award).
-In addition he has written for The People and more recently contributed several obituaries of prominent players to The Guardian.
+In addition he wrote for The People and since 1999 contributed numerous obituaries of prominent players to The Guardian.

-His work has been seen in publications such as Sports Illustrated and the New Statesman, and the prominent American football writer Paul Zimmerman has called him "the greatest football writer of all time."
+His work was seen in publications such as Sports Illustrated and the New Statesman, and the prominent American football writer Paul Zimmerman called him "the greatest football writer of all time."

-He spent much of his career based in Italy and has been seen as one of the leading authorities on Italian football as a result.
-Whilst based in both Florence and Rome, he wrote regularly for the Italian daily Corriere Dello Sport, as well as occasional pieces for La Stampa and Corriere della Sera.

 During the 1960s, Glanville worked as a writer for the satirical BBC TV programme That Was The Week That Was and wrote the screenplay for Goal!, the BAFTA award-winning official film of the 1966 World Cup, to which he also contributed the commentary.
-As a novelist he has written mostly about football and life in Italy, with his 1956 novel Along the Arno particularly well received by critics.
-He has also written The Story of the World Cup, a frequently updated history of the FIFA tournament.
+As a novelist he wrote mostly about football and life in Italy, with his 1956 novel Along the Arno particularly well received by critics.
+He also wrote The Story of the World Cup, a frequently updated history of the FIFA tournament.
+He was also an investigative journalist for the Sunday Times, writing on the match-fixing in the European Cup in the 1970s, particularly by Italian clubs.